UGEcko/instalib/README.md

 # Instalib README

+Export SELECTED code snippets to github repo files.
+(In a super simple and janky way!)

 Note: I (and a nice AI assistant because im too lazy to make this random thought project myself) was made for my own needs, and this will only be changed/made for my needs.
 This is only open source because this may be useful for others.

 ## Extension Settings *(All Required)*